pirapira/verbose-code-reading/README.md

 For each codebase, I keep
 * a verbose append-only log of my reading activity, and
 * a queue of leftovers.
 I allow myself to fix grammars and typos in the append-only log.
+I'll be also adding hyperlinks.

 I read papers too, but probably only those with open source implementations.